-25 5.
-Compensation, shareholdings and loans

-26 6.
-Shareholders' participation rights

-- 6.1 Voting rights restrictions and representation - 6.2 Quorums required by the Articles of Association - 6.3 Convocation of the General Meeting of shareholders - 6.4 Inclusion of items on the agenda - 6.5 Entries in the share register

-27 7.
-Change of control and defence measures

-- 7.1 Duty to make an offer - 7.2 Clauses on change of control
+26 5.
+Compensation, shareholdings and loans 27 6.
+Shareholders' participation rights 6.1 Voting rights restrictions and representation 6.2 Quorums required by the Articles of Association 6.3 Convocation of the General Meeting of shareholders 6.4 Inclusion of items on the agenda 6.5 Entries in the share register 28 7.
+Change of control and defence measures 7.1 Duty to make an offer 7.2 Clauses on change of control 29 8.

-28 8.
 Auditors

-- 8.1 Duration of the mandate and term of office of the lead auditor - 8.2 Auditing fees - 8.3 Additional fees - 8.4 Information instruments pertaining to the external audit
+- 8.1 Duration of the mandate and term of office of the lead auditor

+- 8.2 Auditing fees

+- 8.3 Additional fees

+- 8.4 Information instruments pertaining to the external audit

-29 9.
+- 30 9.
 Information policy

-30 10.
+- 31 10.
 Close Periods

-31 General Organization of Nestlé S.A.
+- 32 General Organization of Nestlé S.A.

+- 33 Compensation Report 2023

-55 Articles of Association of Nestlé S.A.
+- 61 Articles of Association of Nestlé S.A.

-(1) The full Board of Directors Regulations and Committee Charters are published on www.nestle.com/investors/corporate-governance/boardcommittees.

-(2) The term Executive Committee, as used in the SIX Directive, is replaced by Executive Board throughout this document
+- The full Board of Directors Regulations and Committee Charters are published at www.nestle.com/investors/ corporate-governance/boardcommittees. - (2) The term Executive Committee, as used in the SIX Directive, is replaced by Executive Board throughout this document.